 Position.
-The straight-line path of a particle will be defined using a single coordinate axis s, Fig. 12-1a.
+The rectilinear or straight-line path of a particle will be defined using a single coordinate axis s, Fig. 12-1a.
 The origin O on the path is a fixed point, and from this point the position coordinate s is used to specify the location of the particle at any given instant.
-The magnitude of s is the distance from O to the particle, usually measured in meters (m) or feet (ft), and the sense of direction is defined by the algebraic sign on s.
-Although the choice is arbitrary, in this case s is positive since the coordinate axis is positive to the right of the origin.
-Likewise, it is negative if the particle is located to the left of O. Realize that position is a vector quantity since it has both magnitude and direction.
-Here, however, it is being represented by the algebraic scalar s, rather than in boldface s, since the direction always remains along the coordinate axis.
+The magnitude of s is the distance from O to the particle, usually measured in meters (m) or feet (ft), and the sense of direction is defined by the algebraic sign of s.
+Although the choice is arbitrary, here s will be positive when the particle is located to the right of the origin, and it will be negative if the particle is located to the left of O. Position is actually a vector quantity since it has both magnitude and direction; however, it is being represented by the algebraic scalar s, rather than in boldface s, since the direction always remains along the coordinate axis.